-In each math course at OA, the goal is to strengthen students' conceptual understanding of mathematical topics, to teach how to critically and logically approach problems, to collaborate and communicate mathematical ideas, and to understand more of the surrounding world through mathematics.
+In each math course at OA, the goal is to strengthen students' conceptual understanding of mathematical topics, teach how to critically and logically approach problems, collaborate and communicate mathematical ideas, and understand more of the surrounding world through mathematics.
 Emphasis is put on asking questions and making connections, rather than simply using the formulaic algorithm to find an answer.
 Creativity, persistence, and discipline are practiced every day to help students connect mathematical concepts to real-life situations.
 Class discussions, math debates, cooperative projects, oral presentations, building opportunities, and writing, as well as traditional coursework, are all part of the math curriculum.
 Classes use technology when appropriate and learn how to be conscientious about its opportunities and confines.
 Courses question the limitations of math-why some problems have no answers and others have many-as well as the existence of math as an omnipresent language that translates across the globe.
 Students will leave understanding math as a more holistic and applicable discipline, integral to communication and creation in our world.

 The majority of students attending The Outdoor Academy are enrolled in Algebra II, Geometry, PreCalculus, or North Carolina Math 3 Block.
 On occasion, The Outdoor Academy has also offered other math courses based on need and staff availability.
-If an applicant's math requirement is not included in the courses listed above, the student should discuss this during the admissions process.
+If an applicant's math requirement is not included in the courses listed, the student should discuss this during the admissions process.
 All math classes are designed for motivated, mid-range to upper-level students.
-Upon completion of the semester, The Outdoor Academy will send an official course description of topics studied to sending schools, along with the student's final transcript.
 Because students come to The Outdoor Academy from a variety of academic backgrounds, there may be inconsistencies between sending school and OA curricula.
 Students should carefully review course syllabi to determine any inconsistencies, and coordinate with the Dean of Academics to ensure a smooth transition back to their sending school.